-This sheet is about the eating of raw, undercooked, or cold meats and seafood in a pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about eating raw, undercooked, or cold meats and seafood in pregnancy and while breastfeeding.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What are raw, undercooked, or cold meats and seafood?